 Terrance Kummer, MD, PhD

-Mechanisms of neuronal injury in acute brain trauma Read More
+Mechanisms of neuronal injury in acute brain trauma and its link to neurodegeneration Read More

 |Lab Phone:||(314) 362-2999|

 |Keywords:||traumatic brain injury, Alzheimer’s disease, synapse, neurocritical care, neurointensive care|